nadimisaac/hashjoin/README.md

-# CS 564 Project 3: Join Algorithms
+# Hash Join (README modified by Nadim Isaac from CS564 Join Algorithm Project, credit to Professor Kevin Gaffney)

 The join is a fundamental operation in relational data processing that finds matching rows between two tables.
-In this project, you will implement, test, and benchmark a disk-based join algorithm.
-Your goal is to efficiently use memory and disk resources to return the answer to the following query.
+In this project, I will implement, test, and benchmark a disk-based join algorithm.
+The goal is to efficiently use memory and disk resources to return the answer to the following query.

 ```sql
 SELECT R.b, S.b